🧡 Skip to main content🔍 Skip to search

 Additional notes

-Starting from Windows 7 and Windows Server 2008, if a Task requiring user desktop or running GUI application is started from Service user account (SYSTEM), the Interactive Services Detection window is shown which offers to show the message that user interaction is required.
-If no user interaction is actually required, this Windows notification can as well be ignored.
+On older Windows systems, if a Task requiring the user Desktop or running a GUI application is started from the Service user account (SYSTEM), the Interactive Services Detection window is displayed, indicating that user interaction is required.
+If no user interaction is actually needed, this Windows notification can be ignored.

 Success.
 Congratulations!